docker-library/docs/kong/content.md

 # How to use this image with a Database

-First, for fully-compatible with all plugins (e.g. acl, oauth2), Kong requires a running Cassandra cluster (3.x+) or PostgreSQL instance (9.6+) before it starts.
 You can either use the official Cassandra/PostgreSQL containers, or use your own.

 ## 1. Link Kong to either a Cassandra or PostgreSQL container